amontalenti/rapid-web-slides/index.rst

 .. class:: incremental

     * "Shared" Hosting Environments, like Webfaction and Dreamhost.
-    * "Cloud" Hosting Environments, like Rackspace Cloud and Amazon Web Services.
+    * "Cloud" Environments, like Rackspace Cloud and Amazon Web Services.
-    * "Platforms", like Heroku and dotCloud.
+    * "Platforms", like Heroku and Google App Engine.

 Rackspace Cloud Environment
 ---------------------------